Coral Reefer Band: After Buffett

 On October 30, 2023, Mac McAnally stated in an interview that the Coral Reefer Band would continue touring and performing Buffett's music at his request, reiterating statements made by bandmate Robert Greenidge in a separate interview on September 9, 2023.

 The band reunited for the first time since Buffett's passing on April 11, 2024, and served as the house band for the Keep the Party Going: A Tribute to Jimmy Buffett concert at the Hollywood Bowl.
 At the concert, McAnally introduced Scotty Emerick as a full-time member of the group.

 In May 2024, the band played their first full show after Buffett's death (not counting the Hollywood Bowl tribute concert) at the New Orleans Jazz Fest, where they were joined by guest Sonny Landreth, who had also worked alongside Buffett and the band on various occasions before Buffett's death.

 In June, the band announced they would be doing three shows in August as part of the Keep The Party Going Tour, at the Wharf Amphitheater in Orange Beach, Alabama, on August 1; the Cadence Bank Amphitheater at Chastain Park in Atlanta, Georgia on August 2; and the Riverbend Music Center in Cincinnati, Ohio on August 4.
 Proceeds from these shows went to the Buffett-founded nonprofit charity Singing for a Change.
 Will Kimbrough, one of Buffett's occasional collaborators and songwriting partners, joined the band at this time.
 The shows got a positive response from audiences.
 All three shows were sold-out or close to sellouts including over 15,000 people attending the Cincinnati show.
 The band indicated more dates would be added in the future.
-In December 2024 additional shows were announced for 2025 one January 24 at the Hard Rock Hotels Etess Arena in Atlantic City, New Jersey. and two scheduled for March in Jacksonville and Hollywood, Florida.
+In December 2024 additional shows were announced for 2025: one on January 24 at the Hard Rock Hotels Etess Arena in Atlantic City, New Jersey and two scheduled for March in Jacksonville and Hollywood, Florida.
 The band announced at the Atlantic City show that several more shows will take place during the summer months of 2025.

 The Coral Reefer Band performs "A Pirate Looks at Forty" in 2025.
 An empty microphone stand at center stage represents the absence of Buffett.